Glossary

 Examination Block

 An examination block comprises several examinations which must be taken and passed within the same examination session.
-The result of an examination block is always calculated as a weighted average of the marks of the individual examinations.
+The result of an examination block is always calculated as a weighted average of the grades of the individual examinations.

 Examination Session